The effect of coronavirus on teaching - Q&A

 - Do not shake hands or hug people.

-- Avoid unnecessary contact.
-In other words, meet in person only when necessary.
+- Meet in person only when necessary.
 (Meetings, development days etc. are primarily to be organised remotely.)

 - Please remember to clean any equipment in joint use after using it.
 Overall, cleaning activities at the University have been intensified.